cnak/cnak.github.io/_posts/2016-07-15-bdd-with-jasmine.md

 }
 {% endhighlight %}

-We see the 3 if statements, we check if the number is divisible by some number, 3, 5 or 3 and 5 (I've used to 15 to cover this case).
+We see the three if statements, we check if the number is divisible by some number, 3, 5 or 3 and 5 (I've used to 15 to cover this case).
 Knowing we have our specs in place, any refactoring should still leave us in the green phase.

 {% highlight javascript %}
 var fizzBuzz : function( number ){